-Your baby has grown a lot, now’s a great time to start including him in family meals!
+Your baby has grown a lot and now’s a great time to start including him in family meals!
 Despite not being ready to eat everything the family eats, your baby can begin to try many different textures, consistencies, and flavors.
 He can try small pieces of the same food others eat; but limit the amount of added salt and sugar.
 It’s also a very good time developmentally to introduce the spoon and sippy cup if you have not done so yet.
-Sitting around the table, your baby will be able to see you using utensils and drinking from cups, and there is nothing more exciting for a baby than being able to imitate their parents.
+By sitting around the table, your baby will be able to see you using utensils and drinking from cups, and there is nothing more exciting for a baby than being able to imitate his parents.

-Including your baby in family meals may seem like more work, however, you can do it gradually as your baby is adapting to the routine.
-You can start by feeding your baby and when he acquires more dexterity and is able to feed himself, you can incorporate him and let him eat at the same time as the rest of the family does.
-You can also try this for one meal a day, and then gradually add more meals.
+Including your baby in family meals may seem like more work.
+However, you can do it gradually as your baby is adapting to the routine.
+You can start by feeding your baby and, when he acquires more dexterity and is able to feed himself, you can incorporate him and let him eat at the same time as the rest of the family does.
+You can also try this for one meal a day and then gradually add more.

 What are the benefits of including your baby in family meals?

-• Learning from others.
-Your baby will observe how his brothers or you, his parents, eat.
-He will see as they use their utensils and their positive reactions towards the food during the meal.
+- Learning from others.
+Your baby will observe how his siblings or his parents eat.
+He will see how they use their utensils and their positive reactions towards the food during the meal.

-• Finally, your little one will begin to learn good table manners.
-He’ll see that he has to wait his turn to talk; he can learn to say “please” and “thank you”, and even to chew politely.
+- Your little one will begin to learn good table manners.
+He’ll see that he has to wait his turn to talk, he can learn to say “please” and “thank you”, and even to chew politely.
 Gradually he will learn more and more things through observation and imitation.

 How do I adjust my cooking so that it’s appropriate for my child?